-The reaction volumes were adjusted to 100 μl and cDNAs were phenol-chloroform extracted (Rotiphenol).
+The reaction volumes were adjusted to $100~\mu L$ and cDNAs were phenol-chloroform extracted (Roti-Phenol).
 For each experiment, the modified (+) and unmodified (-) samples were pooled each with a ddG sequencing reaction before ethanol precipitation.
-The cDNAs were resuspended in 10 μl HiDi Formamide (Applied Biosystem), denatured at 90°C for 5 min, placed on ice for 10 min and finally centrifuged for 5 min at 6,000 g.
+The cDNAs were resuspended in $10~\mu L$ Hi-Di formamide (Applied Biosystem, Waltham, MA, USA), denatured at $90~^{\circ}C$ for 5 min, placed on ice for 10~min, and finally centrifuged for 5 min at $6000\times g$.
 The primer extension products were loaded on an ABI 3130XL Genetic Analyzer (Applied Biosystem) and the electropherograms were analyzed with the QuShape software to extract reactivity data for each sample.
-The mean reactivity data from at least three independent experiments were obtained for each sample and used as constraints to fold the RNA secondary structure with the RNAstructure software version 6.0 (47).
-No other constraints than the SHAPE reactivities were applied to the fold.
-The dot bracket file obtained from RNAstructure was then used to translate the structural data into VARNA version 3-93 (48) where the validated structure was redrawn.
+The mean reactivity data from at least three independent experiments were obtained for each sample and used as constraints to fold the RNA secondary structure with the RNAstructure software version 6.0~[47].
+No constraints other than the SHAPE reactivities were applied to the fold.
+The dot bracket file obtained from RNAstructure was then used to translate the structural data into VARNA version 3-93~[48] where the validated structure was redrawn.